-Several weeks ago, I asked readers how much floor living they did and linked to an interesting blog post from Chris Highcock discussing the “archetypal postures” of ground-based sitting, squatting, and kneeling.
-My interest persisted, and I thought a full-on post about the potential benefits and logistics of spending more time on the floor would be fun and helpful.
+A while back, I developed an interest in the “archetypal postures” of ground-based sitting, squatting, and kneeling.
+My interest persisted, and I thought a full-on post about the potential benefits and logistics of floor sitting would be fun and helpful.

-I’ve found that there aren’t very many studies examining the effects of floor sitting/kneeling/squatting on health, posture, or pain.
-You’ve got the “stability ball literature” (long story short: sitting on a stability ball tends to “increase the level of discomfort”), but sitting on an inflated unstable sphere is more physiologically novel than a regular chair.
+I’ve found that there aren’t very many studies examining the effects of floor sitting, kneeling, and squatting on health, posture, or pain.
+You’ve got the “stability ball literature” (long story short: sitting on a stability ball tends to “increase the level of discomfort”), 1but sitting on an inflated unstable sphere is more physiologically novel than a regular chair.
 I’m not sure there’s much benefit and it looks pretty silly.
-(But if it works for you…) There’s also a brief study that showed sitting in a backless chair improved levels of consciousness in patients with prolonged consciousness disturbance.
+There’s also a brief study2 that showed sitting in a backless chair improved levels of consciousness in patients with prolonged consciousness disturbance.
 For the most part, though, it’s a pretty barren landscape of research.

 I think that’s okay.
 I’m not entirely convinced we always need research to confirm what we already (should) implicitly know.